irislxr-821/Cafe-Industry-in-Toronto/README.md

 As someone who loves coffee and is interested in Toronto's café world, it's important for those wanting to open a café to know what customers like and to ask for their opinions.
 Doing research is key to making a café stand out and do well in Toronto.
 NLP (a way to understand text data) is a great tool for looking at what people say because most of the information comes in words.

 ## Objective
-Our team, acting as data consultants, is tasked with aiding a café in selecting the optimal location between Queen St. E. and Bay St., catering to its specialty in coffee and meal offerings for breakfast and lunch.
+Business Assumption: Our team, acting as data consultants, is tasked with aiding a café in selecting the optimal location between Queen St. E. and Bay St., catering to its specialty in coffee and meal offerings for breakfast and lunch.
 The owner views their diverse menu as a key competitive edge but faces budget constraints affecting decisions on interior decor versus staff hiring to enhance customer experience initially.
 Beyond location and these decisions, they seek further advice for success.

 ## Data Collection
 To analyze the café industry in Toronto, we collected reviews from Google Maps for 12 cafes in Queen St. E. and Bay St. using web scraping.
 Our "getReviews" function, utilizing Selenium in Python, extracts review details like user name, date, rating, and text by interacting with Google Maps.
 We stored the data in a Pandas DataFrame, gathering 3262 reviews for market research insights.